Legal status of same-sex marriage: Poland

+The ECHR also issued a decision in 2025 in the case of Gruszczyński-Ręgowski and Others v.
+Poland, in which the Tribunal decided to strike the applications out of the list of cases pursuant to Art.
+37 § 1 of the Convention due to unilateral declarations by the Government acknowledging a violation of Art.
+8 of the Convention and a declaration to pay the applicants Barabasz and Kowalska the amount of 2,000 euros as reimbursement of costs.

+In a judgment of November 25, 2025, the CJEU ruled, also citing judgments of the European Court of Human Rights, that "a Member State is obliged to recognize a marriage of two citizens of the Union of the same sex legally concluded in another Member State, in which they exercised their freedom of movement and residence".
+The judgment is based on the case Coman v General Inspectorate for Immigration of the Ministry of Internal Affairs [Romania], which was decided in 2018.

 Portugal

 In March 2001, the Socialist government of Prime Minister António Guterres introduced legislation that would extend to same-sex couples the same rights as heterosexual couples living in a de facto union for more than two years.

 Same-sex marriage became a source of debate in February 2006 when a lesbian couple was denied a marriage license.
 They took their case to court alleging violation of the 1976 constitution which prohibits discrimination based on one's sexual orientation.
 Prime Minister José Sócrates of the Socialist Party was reelected in September 2009 and included same-sex marriage in his party's program.
 A bill recognizing same-sex marriage was proposed by the government and approved by parliament on 8 January 2010.
 However, Portugal's parliament rejected alternative proposals that included a provision to allow homosexual couples to adopt as a couple (single homosexuals can legally adopt).
 Although personally against it, the Portuguese President ratified the bill on 17 May 2010.
 The law became effective on 5 June 2010, after publication in the official gazette, on 31 May.
 The first marriage was celebrated on 7 June 2010 between Teresa Pires and Helena Paixão, the same lesbian couple that was denied a marriage licence in 2006.